 Micronics ISA slots accommodate all standard ISA peripherals.
-Complete the following steps to install a ISA card:
+Complete the following steps to install an ISA card:

-- 1. Turn the computer system off and remove the cover. - 2.
+- 1. Turn the computer system off and remove its cover. - 2.
 Choose an unused ISA slot and remove the slot cover. - 3.
 Insert the card with the bottom edge level to the slot.
-Never insert the card at an angle! - Carefully push the card straight down, making sure the card is fully inserted. - 5.
+Never insert the card at an angle! - 4.
+Carefully push the card straight down, making sure the card is inserted fully. - 5.
 Replace the screw which holds the card into place. - 6.
-Replace the cover. - Read the card's manual for additional instructions concerning installation and software drivers.
+Replace the computer cover. - 7.
+Read the card's manual for additional instructions concerning installation and software drivers.

-Figure 3-5 Installing a ISA Card
+Figure 3-6 Installing an ISA Peripheral Card